wikimedia/mediawiki-skins-WikimediaApiPortal/docs/Installation.md

 # Installation

-### Prerequisites
-Chameleon skin (2.x) must be installed https://github.com/ProfessionalWiki/chameleon/blob/master/docs/installation.md

-### Load and enable skin
+## Install and enable skin

+First install the Bootstrap and SCSS extensions (run from the MediaWiki directory):

+  COMPOSER=composer.local.json composer require --no-update mediawiki/bootstrap:4.2
+  composer update mediawiki/bootstrap --no-dev -o

+Add to `LocalSettings.php`:

+	wfLoadExtension( 'Bootstrap' );
 	wfLoadSkin( 'WikimediaApiPortal' );
 	$wgDefaultSkin = 'wikimediaapiportal';

-Note: Installation procedure will change depending on the outcome of Chameleon installation improvements

-### Config
+## Recommended configuration

+	// Needed (TODO: Document why).
+	$wgUseMediaWikiUIEverywhere = true;

+	// Needed to enable subpage navigation and shortened display titles
-    $wgRawHtml = true; // To enable complex pages in HTML
+  $wgNamespacesWithSubpages[NS_MAIN] = true;
-    $wgWikimediaApiPortalSkinAdjustPageTitle = true; //If true, all subpages, will display only the last part of the page as the page title.
-This is done to allow for the site to be structured using subpages, while still keeping the page names that are display nice
-    $wgWikimediaApiPortalSkinAllowedPersonalUrls = [ 'uls', 'logout' ]; // Links that will be displayed in user menu (after clicking on the user icon).
-All others are discarted

-## FancyCaptcha
+## Site customization

-Install it as described in https://www.mediawiki.org/wiki/Extension:ConfirmEdit#FancyCaptcha
+* `MediaWiki:Sidebar`: Use this to control the header navigation bar, e.g. set to plain list of main-namespace articles (instead of the default sections).

+* `MediaWiki:FooterLinks`: This this to control the footer area, will be empty otherwise.